Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Expected results and observed results.
 - [x] One bug per report.
 - [x] Screenshots or other pictures of bug in action when user interfaces are involved.
-- [x] Simple and repeatable reProduction steps.
+- [x] Simple and repeatable reproduction steps.

 _[⬆ Back to Top](#table-of-contents)_